 Right-of-Way Improvements for Stormwater Management

-The project goals included the removal of invasive plants, planting of native trees and water quality plants, the reduction of pollutants from road run-off, and slowing down the stormwater flow to protect against erosion.
+The project goals included removal of invasive plants, planting of native trees and water quality plants, reduction of pollutants from road run-off, and slowing down the stormwater flow to protect against erosion.
 The attractive landscaping also improves the stormwater drainage function.

 Sustainable stormwater management mimics nature by integrating stormwater runoff into the surrounding terrain to store and treat runoff.
 Pollutants are removed naturally by vegetation and soil, and the stormwater can then replenish groundwater.
 Natural hydrological cycles and groundwater replenishment are not disturbed, and pollutant treatment is usually more effective.
 Construction and maintenance costs are comparable and often can be less.